Vantiq/vantiq-extension-sources/pythonExecSource/docs/Usage.md

 Otherwise, if the `authToken` is not set in the configuration file, the system will retrieve whatever value is provided in the environment variable.

 > Note that this token will not work -- you will need to create your own
-> within a VANTIQ installation
+> within a Vantiq installation

 You should also provide an approriate `logger.ini` file in the same directory.
 An example one is provided at `src/test/resources/logger.ini` in this project.

 #### Creating a Docker Image for your Connector

 The general process for creating a docker image is described in the Extension Sources Overview.
-We will not repeat that here.

 However, except for the most trival cases, you will generally want to include other Python packages in the installation within which the connector runs.
 If, for example, you are using some machine learning functions in the code to run, you will want to have the appropriate packages installed in the connector's Python environment.